stephenrparsons/bnn/README.md

 I (Stephen) have made some initial changes:

 - `requirements.txt` now has specific non-conflicting versions of everything
-- `label_ui.py` sort of adjusts to different image sizes (not done with this) and some other cosmetic tweaks
+- `label_ui.py` adjusts to different image sizes and allows zoom/pan (also the graphics framework was changed).

-This does already enable one to start labeling bedbug images and storing the labels in the database, which is great.
-However since it doesn't resize the images to fit the screen, usually only part of each image is shown which isn't all that useful.
-So next up is to enable it to resize images to fit the screen, so we can start labeling for real.
-Then begins the experimentation with training a network.

 The following example commands show how I have been using this.
 This depends on having some readable (not raw) images in the `image-dir` directory, in the below case